18F/2015-foia-hub/docs/source/request.rst

 | body      | The body of the FOIA request |
 +------------+---------------------------+

-Either agency or agency and office must be provided.
+Either an agency, or an agency and an office, must be provided.

 Additional Fields